shuheikurita/semrl/README.md

 ## Usage
 ### Parsing
-*We will publish off-the-shelve model soon.*
+*We will publish off-the-shelve models soon.*
 ### Trainging